Apologies, but no results were found.

 Graduate student supervisor

-Research interests include youth mental health (e.g. clinical high-risk to psychosis, first-episode psychosis, anxiety, depression), early intervention in mental health, identity in the early stages of psychosis, digital divide among youth, mental health service use decision-making, mental health service use engagement interventions, implementation research, and youth engagement in research.
+Research interests include: youth mental health (e.g. clinical high-risk to psychosis, first-episode psychosis, anxiety, depression); early intervention in mental health; identity development and mental illness; cultural, relational, and community-based approach to early psychosis; digital divide among youth; mental health service use decision-making equity; and youth engagement in research.

 Google scholar: https://scholar.google.com/citations?user=N6Jw4WEAAAAJ&hl=en